 I found this kerala-style beef stew recipe in the September issue of Bon Appetit magazine that I wanted to share with you before giving it a second try.
 Last time I shared a tasty Gazpacho recipe I received lots of suggestions that I incorporated the second time around and it turned out even better that the first time.

 I love that this recipe is a one-dish meal — that means fewer dishes to wash!
 You can also use a crock pot to make this.
-It’s better to make this dish on the weekends as it’s easy to make, but the whole process takes about 1 hour.
+It’s better to make this dish on the weekends the whole process takes about 1 hour.
 Freeze the leftovers for quick and easy weeknight dinners!

 3 tablespoons veggie oil

 1 ½ pounds beef chuck, cut into 1″ pieces

 3 serrano chiles, seeded (unless you like spicy food) and chopped